IGAD chief urges restraint, dialogue to ease tensions in South Sudan

 Addis Ababa, March 6 (IANS) Executive Secretary of the Intergovernmental Authority on Development (IGAD) Workneh Gebeyehu has called for restraint and dialogue to ease rising tensions in South Sudan.

-The East African bloc's executive secretary, in a statement, expressed "deep concern" over the escalating tensions and armed clashes in South Sudan's Nasir County.
+The East African bloc's Executive Secretary expressed "deep concern" over the escalating tensions and armed clashes in South Sudan's Nasir County.

 He called on all parties to exercise maximum restraint, reaffirm their commitment to the R-ARCSS, and prioritise dialogue and reconciliation as the only sustainable path to peace, ensuring the protection of civilians and stability of the region.

-IGAD, as the guarantor of the revitalised peace accord, reaffirms its steadfast commitment to supporting the agreement's full implementation, he said.
+IGAD, as the guarantor of the revitalized peace accord, reaffirms its steadfast commitment to supporting the agreement's full implementation, he said, Xinhua news agency reported.

-Clashes erupted in mid-February between the South Sudan People's Defence Forces and armed civilian groups in the country's Nasir County.
+Clashes erupted in mid-February between the South Sudan People's Defense Forces and armed civilian groups in the country's Nasir County.

 Tensions escalated after the government announced plans to deploy new forces to Nasir County to rotate troops stationed in the area for several years.